zumikiti/in-60-seconds/README.md

 ![TUTORIAL](/assets/img/gitpitch-in-60-seconds-intro.png)

-> Note, the slideshow URL for the GitPitch In-60-Seconds sample presentation associated with the *gitpitch* GitHub account can be launched [here](https://gitpitch.com/gitpitch/in-60-seconds).
+> For comparison purposes, the slideshow URL for the GitPitch In-60-Seconds sample presentation associated with the *gitpitch* GitHub account can be launched [here](https://gitpitch.com/gitpitch/in-60-seconds).

 <br>